 Question 4: What are the relative advantages/merits of the different mechanisms for cooperation, and do you see any opportunities for improvements?

 He has already referenced the MRC and the LMC (to a lesser extent).
-ASEAN is a tough not to crack.
+ASEAN is a tough nut to crack.
 It is very consensus-driven.
 It also has high credibility, and so inherently useful.
 But Mr Imboden was not sure how this could be improved again.
 For Laos, ASEAN is very important for its engagement.

 It is important that China engages with its downstream neighbours.
 But the LMC opens the door for China to do other things, which Mr. Imboden considers malign.